• Skip to primary navigation

 Process shots showing how to make Italian shortcrust pastry by hand.

-3. Create a well in the center of the dry ingredients.
+3. Create a well in the center.
 Remove the icebox grater and butter from the freezer.

 4. Using the large holes of a box grater, quickly grate the cold butter.